 HOW TO PREPARE TRACS STRATEGIC PLAN

-TRACS ACCREDITATION CONSULTING PACKAGE
+TRACS COMPLETE CONSULTING PACKAGE

 An annual operations calendar is key to maintaining your institution in compliance.
 Items to include: deadlines with regulatory agencies, meetings, surveys, inventory reviews, reports, issuing the revised strategic plan, teacher planning days, training, annual employee performance evaluations, and class observations.
 Download our TRACS School Guide – Annual Operating Calendar.